 “My Heart would be broken almost daily yet each breaking gave way to further expansion and bloom.”

-Then, four years ago, in an explosive episode that might only be described as God Intoxication, I finally apprehended the Source of the Light and the true meaning of the name He had given me, Deeya; “The Holder of The Light.”
+Then, in around 2009, in an explosive episode that might only be described as God Intoxication, I finally apprehended the Source of the Light and the true meaning of the name He had given me, Deeya; “The Holder of The Light.”

 I knew my Father, I knew the old ascetic.
 I knew the Self, the Spirit of all, of Life.